MarinaYDA/corp-banking-analytics-portfolio/project1_corp_exposure_dashboard/.ipynb_checkpoints/    README-checkpoint.md

    - Rating distribution and sector/country cross-tabs.

 3. **Dashboard prep (`03_dashboard_prep.ipynb`)**
-   - Create aggregated tables for a Power BI / Tableau dashboard:
+   - Create aggregated tables for a Power BI:
      - Top 20 groups table.
      - Exposure by sector / country / rating_band.
      - Exposure vs limit for selected sectors/countries.

-4. **Dashboard (Power BI / Tableau)**
+4. **Dashboard (Power BI)**
    - Design a **“Corporate Exposure Overview”** dashboard with:
      - KPI cards (total limits, outstanding, undrawn, utilisation).
      - Bar charts for sector and country concentrations.
      - A visual for rating-band distribution.
      - A table for group-level exposures, portfolio share, and headroom vs limits.

+This reflects the type of exposure/limit views I saw in banking, but using a modern, reproducible Python + Power BI workflow on synthetic data.

 ---